colinabarry/game480-obsidian/1. Ideas/Machination/Game Concept.md

 # Aesthetics
-8x8-based pixel art, with slightly desaturated colors and rich blacks.
+16x16-grid-based top-down oblique pixel art, with slightly desaturated colors and rich blacks.
+The goal is to feel comfortable but slightly dreary before switching to a more stark look for Act 3.
 Red is only ever used for blood.

 # Story